digitalbricklayer/techteapotcom/src/content/posts/top-3-easy-nagios-setup-options.md

 <img src="/images/uploads/2007/05/status-detail-t.jpg" alt="Nagios" align="right" />

-Everybody loves <a href="http://www.nagios.org/">Nagios</a>, but let's be honest, it can be a pain to set up, especially if you work in a Windows only environment.
+Everybody loves [Nagios](http://www.nagios.org/), but let's be honest, it can be a pain to set up, especially if you work in a Windows only environment.
 A few solutions do exist to make Nagios a little easier to get yourself up and running.

 <h2>#1: Hardware Appliances</h2>
 <img src="/images/uploads/2007/05/azeti-a_small.png" alt="Nagios Appliance" align="right" />